njnadeau/AdvDataAna-introNGS/README2.md

   Your account is set up to use the Genomics Software Repository
      More info: http://soria-carrasco.staff.shef.ac.uk/softrepo
 ```
+The first excerises go though setting this up, but if you want to skip these, or if you have been through them and still don't get this message then
-If you don't get that message, follow the instructions [here](http://soria-carrasco.staff.shef.ac.uk/softrepo/) to set up your account.
+, follow the instructions [here](http://soria-carrasco.staff.shef.ac.uk/softrepo/) to set up your account.

 In addition, if you want to configure the ```nano``` text editor to have syntax highlighting and line numbering, you can configure it this way:
 ```bash